realworldocaml/book/en/inside-the-runtime.md

 # Understanding the Garbage Collector

-We described the runtime format of individual OCaml variables earlier in [xref](#memory-representation-of-values).
-OCaml automatically manages the runtime lifecycle of these variables by keeping track of allocated values and freeing them when they're no longer needed.
-This in turn means that your applications don't need to manually track memory management, and reduces the likelihood of memory leaks creeping into your applications.
+We've described the runtime format of individual OCaml variables earlier in [xref](#memory-representation-of-values).
+When you run your program, OCaml manages the lifecycle of these variables by keeping track of allocated values and freeing them when they're no longer needed.
+This in turn means that your applications don't need to manually implement memory management and reduces the likelihood of memory leaks creeping into your code.

 The OCaml runtime is a standard C library that provides a collection of routines that can be called by running OCaml programs.
-The runtime manages a *heap*, which is a collection of memory regions it obtains from the operating system.
-The runtime uses these memory regions to hold *heap blocks* that it fills up with OCaml values in response to allocation requests by the OCaml program.
+The runtime manages a *heap*, which is a collection of memory blocks that it obtains from the operating system.
+The runtime uses this memory to hold *heap blocks* that it fills up with OCaml values in response to allocation requests by the OCaml program.